 Verbal abuse can be a silent killer of relationships because many people do not realize that they are being abusive.

 It is not always easy to measure since there is no visible proof.
+Verbal and emotional abuse often go hand-in-hand, and they are both toxic for relationships of any kind.

 But lashing out to voice grievances chips away at the trust in a relationship, to the point that couples often disengage because their marriage is no longer safe.
 You may temporarily feel better getting your feelings out in an explosive way, but it’s at a great cost to your marriage.